vlang/vorum/README.md

 - no epoll/kqueue yet.
 So the performance is pretty bad until this is implemented: about 1k req/sec.

 - Right now only Postgres is supported.
-SQLite and MySQL backends will be supported in August.
+SQLite, MySQL, and MS SQL backends will be supported in the future.